nikhathfirdose/100-days-of-code/r1-log.md

 **Day 2** : Feruary 8, 2020
-R1D2 : Python coding on topics like lists, tuples and RegEx and Socisl App basic page done using ReactJS
+R1D2 : 1.
+Python coding on topics like lists, tuples and RegEx

+       2. Socisl App basic page done using ReactJS

+       3. API understanding on FreeCodeCamp